ugosan/ugosan.github.io/_posts/x-temp.md

 title: Analyzing Credit Card Transactions with the Elastic Stack.
 Part 1 - Ingesting
 ---

+In this blog post I'm going to detail all the steps needed to load data from a CSV file into the Elastic Stack, so we can explore it, make visualizations, augment the original data and use more advanced techniques such as machine learning in order to

+* **Part I - Ingesting the data** (You are here)
+* Part II - Graph and other visualizations
+* Part III - Fingerprinting transactions
+* Part IV - Machine Learning

+# The dataset

-We are going to use an open dataset from State of Delaware.
+We are going to use an open dataset from State of Delaware called **State Employee Credit Card Transactions**.

 ![State of Delaware's Open Data Portal (https://data.delaware.gov/)](/images/delaware/portal.jpg)

-# The dataset
+According to Delaware's Open Data portal: "Purchasing cards are used by employees within the Organization to purchase goods/services that are needed for business.
+These cards should also be used for registering travelers for conferences."

+## Downloading the dataset
+You can choose **Export > CSV** from the portal or if you are on Mac or Linux you can download it directly using wget:
 ```
 wget https://data.delaware.gov/api/views/nurt-5rqw/rows.csv
 ```

-Purchasing cards are used by employees within the Organization to purchase goods/services that are needed for business.
-These cards should also be used for registering travelers for conferences.
-Hotel, airfare and other travel-related expenses are not permitted on the purchasing card.

 We can see that this dataset has the following headers: `FISCAL_YEAR`, `FISCAL_PERIOD`, `DEPT_NAME`, `DIV_NAME`, `MERCHANT`, `CAT_DESCR`, `TRANS_DT`, `MERCHANDISE_AMT` and about 1 million rows, one for every transaction ranging from 2013 to 2018.